Brexit talks: U.K. and EU begin divorce negotiations

 A coalition of influential business groups echoed that sentiment on Monday, saying that the government should "put the economy first" in the Brexit talks.
 The group said any deal should minimize trade barriers and include a flexible immigration system.

-A poll published over the weekend show that a slim majority of Britons now want the chance to vote on whatever Brexit deal emerges from the talks.
-The Survation poll also said that only 27% want Britain to leave the EU's customs union.
+A poll published over the weekend shows that a slim majority of Britons now want the chance to vote on the terms of Brexit when the talks are concluded.

 Economic data is beginning to lend extra weight to the argument for a softer approach to Brexit.